inspire-1a03/eru-2020/docs/eru-day1.md

 ### Upload "Blink" to the Arduino
 - Ensuring that the Arduino is connected (both physically and through the COM port), click the upload button.
   - The status window should first indicate that it is *Compiling sketch*, and then indicate that it is *Uploading*.
-- If the upload was succesful, the status window will indicate *Done uploading*, and the info window will communicate the following (or similar):
+- If the upload was successful, the status window will indicate *Done uploading*, and the info window will communicate the following (or similar):
 ```
 Sketch uses 924 bytes (2%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 9 bytes (0%) of dynamic memory, leaving 2039 bytes for local variables.
 Maximum is 2048 bytes.